Possible tornadoes caused significant damage and some injuries across southern and central Virginia Sunday evening.

 Danville and Pittsylvania County were the first Virginia locations to see damage from Sunday's severe weather.
 Danville's city manager declared a local emergency after the storms caused significant damage in the Riverside Drive area and knocked out power to an estimated 3,000 to 4,000 homes.
 A social media update from the city Sunday night said outages may last into Tuesday.

 As the storms moved north and east, another possible tornado hit the Lynchburg area.
 Several businesses were damaged in the Timberlake Road area of Campbell County, just outside the city.
 Virginia State Police reported heavy damage a little farther north in the Elon area of Amherst County.
 In a tweet Sunday evening, a state police spokesperson said several minor injuries had been reported but no deaths.
-A Lynchburg police officer was hurt when he was hit by a car while directing traffic Sunday night.
-A statement from the police department Monday morning said Officer James Goggins is hospitalized with injuries that are described as "not life-threatening."

 Jeff Stern, state coordinator for the Virginia Department of Emergency Management, tweeted that State Police, Department of Forestry and VDEM resources were working to assist with damage in Craig County, Lynchburg, Danville and other locations.